cccunimportant/bookdown/README.md

 $ cd bookdown
 $ npm install
 ...
+$ mongod --dbpath <database_folder>
+...
 $ node server
 ```

-visit http://localhost:3000/ for a demo book.
+Visiting http://localhost/ for a demo site.

+If you do not start a mongodb server, bookdown will not save data into mongodb, but still can work on the file system.

 ## License